Earlham College has been named to Princeton Review's annual list of "Green Colleges."

-This year, the College launched a student-faculty applied research program called the Richmond Sustainability Communities Initiative.
+In recent years, the College launched a student-faculty applied research program through the Richmond Sustainability Communities Initiative.
 The College also offers prestigious internships through an on-campus internship program called the Student Sustainability Corps.

 “These are just two of our core sustainability initiatives that really set Earlham apart as a place committed to infusing opportunities to engage with sustainability through the student experience,” Waddle says.